Prag8855/aab/content/guides/start-a-business-in-germany.md

 ## Step 8: Tell your health insurer

-If you already have health insurance, tell your insurance company that you will be self-employed.
+If you already have [health insurance](/glossary/Krankenversicherung), tell your insurance company that you will be self-employed.

-When you are an employee, health insurance payments are taken from your paychecks.
+When you are an employee, health insurance payments are taken from your salary.
 If you are self-employed, you pay every month by [bank transfer](/glossary/SEPA-%C3%9Cberweisung).

 Health insurance for freelancers is more expensive, because your employer does not pay half of it.